 Montana Water Rights History

 Montana water rights are based on the prior appropriation doctrine, which states that first in time is first in right.
 This means the first person to use the water in a beneficial way has established that water right and has the first chance to use it in the future.
-This doesn’t mean you can hoard water above what you need for your beneficial use.
-For instance, someone can use what they need to irrigate their land, but can’t necessarily keep water above and beyond what was originally needed to irrigate their acreage.
+This doesn’t mean you can hold water above what you need for your beneficial use.
 Beneficial use means that the water must be used in a way that benefits the appropriator, other persons, or the public.
 These uses included but are not limited to, agriculture, stock water, domestic, fish and wildlife, industrial, irrigation, mining, municipal, power, and recreational uses.

 In 1972, the Montana Constitutional Convention recognized that the regulation and record keeping of water rights were broken and needed to be resolved.
 They started by acknowledging all existing rights that originated before July 1, 1973.
-You can bet there was a rush to establish existing rights before July 1,1973!
-This included all use rights, decreed water rights, and filed rights and made them all equally valid, which upheld the prior appropriation doctrine and over 100 years of precedent.
+You can bet there was a rush to establish existing rights before July 1, 1973!
+Use rights, decreed water rights, and filed rights were all made equally valid, which upheld the prior appropriation doctrine and over 100 years of precedent.
 Next, the convention charged the Montana Legislature with providing administration, control, and regulation of water rights and establishing a centralized record system.
 The Legislature enacted Title 85, Chapter 2, MCA, commonly referred to as the Montana Water Use Act.

 Montana Water Use Act

 The Montana Water Use Act changed future water rights administration in five ways.

 - Water rights existing before July 1, 1973 were to go through the adjudication process and be finalized through the state courts.